dendorferpatrick/patrick-dendorfer.github.io/_pages/about.md

 <p class="text">Before starting a Ph.D. in Computer Vision, I studied physics at the Ludwig-Maximilians Universität, Universidade de Lisboa, and University of Oxford.</p>

-<p class="text">I am from Munich and I really like the ne to the Bavarian mountains.
+<p class="text">I am originally from Munich and I am a big fan of the Bavarian mountains.
 In my free time I enjoy running, playing guitar, and meeting up with friends for a drink or two.</p>